 11) "Shower baths of death": the seven gas chambers in Majdanek

 As for the Time-Life book's claim that there were seven gas chambers, that number was more recently reduced to four and then only one, at Block 41.
 The allegations concerning Block 41 were based on the testimony of Rudolf Hoess, a German commandant who was tortured by the Allies, and subsequently the only site where residue from Zyklon B gas, the gas supposedly used for mass extermination, was found.
-But the claim that gas was used in Block 41 for gassing prisoners as part of the Final Solution (and not just for delousing clothing) is being increasingly challenged.
+But the claim that gas was used in Block 41 for gassing prisoners as part of the Final Solution (and not just for delousing clothing) is being challenged.

 12) Piles of bodies at Auschwitz: mislabeled photo